dullhunk/whats-the-story-learning-glory/index.md

 These core values are illustrated in Figure 2, lightly adapted from the original version published in [the vision](https://github.com/dullhunk/cdyf/issues/1008).

+---
 ![Image](https://github.com/user-attachments/assets/bcec2956-9886-4b79-8a4d-a586bb393ed4)

-_Figure 2: Teaching and Learning are stated core values of the University of Manchester, alongside research and social responsibility_
+Figure 2: Teaching and Learning are stated core values of the University of Manchester, alongside research and social responsibility

+---

 ## So, What is the Story?